Chat History

 5 -d ascending_order=false

-Fetching events for a specific Chat Group
+Fetching events for a Chat Group

 1curl -G https://api.hume.ai/v0/evi/chats/<YOUR_CHAT_GROUP_ID> \